-Laura McDermott: Thank you, Evette.
-As with fiscal year 2023, CMS will again provide facilities with reports for their IPFQR Program claims-based measures, or CBMs, prior to public reporting for FY 2024.
+Laura McDermott: Thank you, Lisa.
+CMS will provide inpatient psychiatric facilities, or IPFs, with reports for their IPFQR Program claims-based measures, prior to public reporting for fiscal year 2025.
 IPF-Specific Reports, or ISRs, are confidential and allow facilities to preview their results before the results are made public.
-ISRs provide additional information to facilities, which is not available to the public, to help inform quality improvement activities.
+ISRs provide additional information to IPFs, which is not available to the public, to help inform quality improvement activities.